abir-25/task-manager-app-client/README.md

 ## 🚀 Features

-- User authentication (login/signup).
+- User authentication (JWT-based)
-- Create, edit and delete tasks.
+- Create, edit and delete tasks
-- Drag & Drop task to change status or its position.
+- Drag & Drop task to change status or its position
-- Task filtering and sorting.
+- Task filtering and sorting
-- Responsive design for mobile and desktop.
+- Responsive design for mobile and desktop
-- State management using React Query or Redux.
+- State management using React Query or Redux
-- Form validation with Zod.
+- Form validation with Zod
-- API integration with Laravel backend.
+- API integration with Laravel backend
 - PWA Support